Agrocybe praecox

-Agrocybe praecox is a species of brown-spored mushroom which appears early in the year in woods, gardens and fields.
-According to modern taxonomic analysis, it is just one of a cluster of closely similar species which are often referred to as the Agrocybe praecox complex.
-It is found in Europe, North Africa and North America.
+Agrocybe praecox, commonly known as the spring agrocybe, early agrocybe, or spring fieldcap, is a species of fungus.
+According to modern analysis, it is one of a cluster of closely similar species, known as the A. praecox complex.

+It appears early in the year in woods, gardens, and fields in Eurasia, North Africa, and North America.
+It is of debatable culinary interest.